1979 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of the 1979 Nickel

-The reverse displays Monticello, Thomas Jefferson’s estate located in Albemarle County, Virginia, which he designed himself.
+The reverse displays Monticello, Thomas Jefferson’s estate located in Albemarle County, Virginia, which Jefferson himself designed and which is today a UNESCO World Heritage Site.
 The building appears in the center, surrounded by a simple rim.

 The word “MONTICELLO” appears below the building image.
-The motto “E PLURIBUS UNUM” (meaning “Out of many, one”) is displayed above.
-The denomination “FIVE CENTS” and the legend “UNITED STATES OF AMERICA” are featured around the bottom in larger letters.
+The motto “E PLURIBUS UNUM” (meaning “Out of many, one”) is displayed above, and the denomination “FIVE CENTS” along with “UNITED STATES OF AMERICA” appear around the bottom.

 Other Features of the 1979 Nickel

 Proof Varieties: The 1979-S proof nickel has two distinct types distinguished by the sharpness of the S mint mark.
-Type 1 features a partially filled, indistinct S that appears blob-like.
-Type 2 exhibits a clearer S mint mark with larger bulbous serifs and rounder center loops, introduced later in 1979.
+Type 1 features a partially filled, indistinct S that appears blob-like, while Type 2 — introduced partway through 1979 — exhibits a clearly defined S with larger, rounded loops and distinct serifs.
+The Type 2 is significantly rarer, representing an estimated 40% of the total proof mintage.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)